This easy yeast bread recipe makes lovely savoury cheesy scrolls. Great for filling up the kids or serve with a warming soup on a chilly night.

 Divide the log in half then cut each half into 6 thick slices.
-Place the slices so the scroll faces up on a greased baking tray, and top each one with the remaining grated cheese.
+Place the slices so the scroll faces up on a greased baking tray and top each one with a sprinkle of remaining grated cheese.

 Allow the scrolls to rise for around 10 minutes before baking or till puffy looking.
 Bake for 15- 20 minutes or until risen and golden.
 Transfer to a cooling rack to avoid sticking.